 And that’s the end.
 All steps will take a whole day, but most of it is drying.
 Usually I make cutting, transferring and painting in the morning (the paint stinks), then open the windows and go to work.
 After I came back, the panel is already dry, so I can bake it.
 Then the best part, the PCB holder design 🙂

 Hope it helped.
+A way to your eurorack DIY module is quite long, especially if you care about aesthetics.
 I tried to make this watersliding tutorial as detailed as possible, so maybe you will avoid mistakes I’ve done in my early Synth DIY stages.